mburumaxwell/dependabot-azure-devops/apps/website/content/docs/troubleshooting.md

 description: Fix common problems when running Dependabot in Azure Pipelines.
 ---

-## Missing Go or Docker
+## Missing Docker

-The task relies on [dependabot-cli](https://github.com/dependabot/cli), which requires Go 1.22+ and Docker with Linux containers.
-Ensure your agents meet these requirements.
-The Microsoft-hosted `ubuntu-latest` image already includes them.
+The task relies on [dependabot-cli](https://github.com/dependabot/cli), which requires Docker with Linux containers.
+Ensure your agents have Docker available.
+The Microsoft-hosted `ubuntu-latest` image already includes it.

 ## Existing Pull Requests